hfp/libxs/documentation/index.md

 The details can be found in a separate [document](libxs_aux.md).

 # Verbose Mode
-The verbose mode allows for an insight into the code dispatch mechanism by receiving a small tabulated statistic as soon as the library terminates.
+The [verbose mode](libxs_aux.md#getting-and-setting-the-verbosity) (level of verbosity) allows for an insight into the code dispatch mechanism by receiving a small tabulated statistic as soon as the library terminates.
 The design point for this functionality is to not impact the performance of any critical code path i.e., verbose mode is always enabled and does not require symbols (SYM=1) or debug code (DBG=1).
 The statistics appears (`stderr`) when the environment variable LIBXS_VERBOSE is set to a non-zero value.
 For example:

 ```
 LIBXS_VERBOSE=1 ./myapplication